How To Tell Your REALTOR® You’re Choosing A New Agent

 If you’re selling, your listing agent will have a keen understanding of your current market and which homes in your neighborhood have sold.
 They’ll negotiate a fair selling price for your home.
 They’ll also mitigate any repair request negotiations and help you complete any paperwork for a seamless transfer of ownership.

-Signs You Should Break Up With Your Real Estate Agent
+Signs You Should Fire Your Real Estate Agent

 Your real estate agent should be a licensed professional.
 They may not be the right fit for you if they exhibit any of the following behaviors: